-In Switzerland, trade in war materiel and military equipment has long been subject to a strict state control.
-If international sanctions relate only to war materiel and military equipment, Switzerland does not enact specific ordinances since the export of these goods can be prohibited pursuant to the War Materiel Act (WMA) and the Goods Control Act (GCA).
+In Switzerland, trade in war material and military equipment has long been subject to a strict state control.
+If the international sanctions relate only to war material and military equipment, Switzerland does not enact specific ordinances since the export of these goods can be prohibited pursuant to the War Material Act (WMA) and the Goods Control Act (GCA).